denglinsui/JMirror_Experiment/README.md

 ## Other Figures

-* To create Figures 1-2 in the main paper, run `Illustration/IlluTwo.R` and `Illustration/IlluThree.R`.
+* To create Figures 2 and 3 in the main paper, run `Illustration/IlluTwo.R` and `Illustration/IlluThree.R`.
-* To create Figures S1 in the supplementary materials, run  `Illustration/IlluFour.R`.
+* To create Figure S2 in the supplementary materials, run  `Illustration/IlluFour.R`.

-## Note

-* There are some inconsistent captions in this `README.md` and in our paper.
-I will modify them ASAP.

 ## References
 <a id="1">[1]</a>